Unless otherwise stated, these articles are based on the latest version of Qudos 3.

 If you have gone through the document revision process correctly in Qudos 3, this effect is most likely being caused by your browser.
 It may caching (or remembering) the previous version of the document.
 That is done in an attempt to be helpful and saving you from downloading the document again.
 Unfortunately, in this case, the browser is not being helpful at all!
 You can check whether it is to blame, by trying to open the document using another browser, or from another computer.
 If the correct document opens, then you know that the issue is with your original browser.
 The solution is to clear its cache or viewing history.
 The method of doing that will vary according to your browser and version.
 For example:

-- In Google Chrome v46, open the Control and Customize icon, select History and Recent Tabs, the History, and click the Clear Browsing Data button.
+- In Google Chrome v60, open the Control and Customize icon (a vertical line of three dots), select History from the list, then History again on the next form, and click the Clear Browsing Data button.
 You will be given options on what to clear.

 - In Internet Explorer v11, from the Tools menu, select the General tab, and click the Delete button in the Browsing History section.
 You will be given options on what to delete.